exasol/bucketfs-java/doc/user_guide/user_guide.md

 Additionally BucketFS automatically expands a limited number of archive formats.
 While this is a very convenient feature, it again takes some time.
 The expanded contents can only be safely used after extraction from the archive finished.

+BucketFS Java can help in both situation, provided that a synchronization monitor is available.
+Check section [Blocking vs. Non-Blocking Upload](#blocking-vs-non-blocking-upload) for details.

 ## The Bucket Interface

 There are three interfaces with different kind of feature support for accessing buckets.
 The most limited only is the `ReadOnlyBucket` which only allows listing contents of and downloading objects from buckets.